 Today, a Melaka River cruise is a great way to see the popular sites of Melaka.
 During a leisurely cruise, you can see numerous colonial buildings, old shophouses, local settlements, colourful street art and historical bridges.

-A cruise along the Melaka River is a must for all those visiting the city.
+A cruise along the Melaka River is a must for all those visiting the city, and you’ll see many of the Melaka interesting place to visit options along the way from the water.

 Entry costs RM10 for locals, RM15 for foreigner adults and RM5 for kids below 12.